mrdoob/three.js/threejs/lessons/threejs-lights.md

 A `PointLight` has the added property of [`distance`](PointLight.distance).
 If the `distance` is 0 then the `PointLight` shines to infinity.
-If the `distance` is greater than 0 then the light shines its full intensity at the light and fades to no influnce at `distance` units away from the light.
+If the `distance` is greater than 0 then the light shines its full intensity at the light and fades to no influence at `distance` units away from the light.

 Let's setup the GUI so we can adjust the distance.